trustgraph-ai/trustgraph/docs/tech-specs/graph-contexts.md

 1. **Phase 1: Cassandra**
    - Start with the home-grown Cassandra store
    - Full control over the storage layer enables rapid iteration
+   - Schema will be redesigned from scratch for quads + reification
    - Validate the data model and query patterns against real use cases

 2. **Phase 2+: Other Backends**